Saying Goodbye to that “Dirty Water”

 It is safe to say that it was worth the wait and the investment.
 Today, Boston Harbor is swimmable and fishable.
 Boston now has a world-class water and sewer authority and a new National Park celebrating the Boston Harbor Islands.
 Billions of dollars were invested in real estate, producing thousands of jobs around the harbor in the process.

-The clean up recently reached a major milestone when the federal court overseeing the case acknowledged the completion of the final two sewer upgrade projects envisioned by the original clean up plan.
-While more needs to be done for clean water in Boston, the harbor clean up is a true success story.
+The clean-up reached a major milestone when the federal court overseeing the case acknowledged the completion of the final two sewer upgrade projects envisioned by the original clean-up plan.
+While more needs to be done to clean the water in Boston, the harbor clean-up is a true success story.

 What’s at Stake